 Tina Turns The Country On is Tina’s very first solo album while she was still married with Ike and a member of the Ike & Tina Turner Revue.
 All songs are cover versions from different artists.
-At the originally recording session at Ike’s Bolic sound studios, twenty songs were recorded, but only a selection of ten were released.
-The remaining tracks have been released for the first time on the album Good Hearted Woman in 1979.
-The only song Tina performed live in her concerts was „Help Me Make It Through The Night“.
-The live version can be found on the home video Wild Lady Of Rock from 1979.
+Tina recorded twenty songs for this album in Ike’s Bolic sound studio, but only a selection of ten made it to this album.
+The remaining tracks were released for the first time on the album Good Hearted Woman in 1979.
+The only song Tina performed live in her concerts was „Help Me Make It Through The Night,“ available on the Wild Lady Of Rock home video from 1979.

-Released August 1974 on the United Artists label on vinyl and 8-track cartridge Tina Turns The Country On didn’t charted, but was nominated for a Grammy Award in the category „Best R&B Vocal Performance Female“ in 1975.
+Released August 1974 from United Artists Records on vinyl and 8-track cartridge Tina Turns The Country On didn’t charted, but was nominated for a Grammy Award in the category „Best R&B Vocal Performance Female“ in 1975.
 Unfortunately, the album is still waiting for a release on compact disc.

 A1.
 Bayou Song 3:28

 A2.
 Help Me Make It Through The Night 2:55

 A3.
 Tonight I’ll Be Staying Here With You 3:00

 A4.
 If You Love Me (Let Me Know) 3:05